-Between 4 and 20 ecosystem productivity and plant phenology sampling plots are placed within the TIS tower airshed using a stratified random design (Figures 1 and 3).
+Between 4 and 20 ecosystem productivity and plant phenology Tower plots are placed within the TIS tower airshed using a spatially-balanced, random design (Figure 1 and Figure 3).
 The exclusions described above for the TIS airshed (flux scale) apply here as well.

-- 1. Destructive and Non-destructive Sampling and Manipulative Experiments: Any sampling within the vicinity of tower plots should be consistent with the flux scale guidelines above. - 2.
-Establishment of Infrastructure: NEON advises against placement of physical structures of any sort in the vicinity of the tower plots, consistent with tower infrastructure guidelines above.
+- 1. Destructive and Non-destructive Sampling and Manipulative Experiments: Any sampling within the vicinity of Tower plots should be consistent with the flux scale guidelines above. - 2.
+Establishment of Infrastructure: NEON advises against placement of physical structures of any sort in the vicinity of the Tower plots, consistent with tower infrastructure guidelines above.